All of our CBTA and Onroad courses require the student to supply their own road legal LAMS motorcycle.

 The first half of the course will be practicing basic but essential

-motorcycling skills in a large safe carpark, with the other half
+motorcycling skills in our large training grounds, with the other half

-finishing as an onroad coaching session.
-This includes a practice Restricted / Full Licence test course.
+finishing as an onroad session.
+This includes a practice CBT Restricted / Full Licence test course (gives you an idea of how the test is done and what to look out for).

 All types of Motorcycles are welcome (must be Class 6 - larger than 50cc).
 This is limited to 6 riders per course.